Juliane Reichardt: Biography

 Apparently Reichardt's interest in the young singer Juliane Benda already went beyond a purely professional one at that time.
 After performing at one of his concerts, he dedicated the performance to Juliane, professing his love to her.
 The only obstacle to a connection was Reichardt's uncertain position.
 And so it was soon settled that his father's friend, Franz Benda, was working for Reichardt with the Prussian King Frederick II, (Frederick the Great), when he applied for the office of Court Court Master in 1775.
-On the first Christmas holiday of 1775, Johann Friedrich Reichardt was officially presented to the Prussian king and finally appointed court court master.
+On the first Christmas holiday of 1775, Johann Friedrich Reichardt was officially presented to the Prussian king and finally appointed court master.
 The wedding of the couple took place on 23 November 1776 and was obviously an event of great importance in Berlin, which was still a few months later, in the educated circles.

 In October 1777, her first son, Friedrich Wilhelm, was born.
 Her second child Louise Reichardt was born on 11 April 1779.
 She was later to follow in the footsteps of her father and her mother, and as a song composer, vocal pedagogue, and chorus, which she was given great prestige.
 With both children the couple traveled to Weimar in 1780 and met Caroline and Johann Gottfried Herder.
 Herder reported on the visit of the family to his friend Johann Georg Hamann: "Eight days on it and in the time of our birthday, an unexpected visit came, Kapellm.
 It was Reichardt.
 He was there with his wife, Juliane, and two children over 8 days."
 Soon, the birth of the third child, Wilhelmine, on 31 March 1783, survived only a few weeks.
 Juliane later died on 11 May 1783, a few days before her 31st birthday, in Berlin after the childbed fever in the midst of a prestigious career.